indexmod/archive/edit.md

 # How to edit

-The aim of Indexmod Encyclopedia to simplfy wiki syntax for preaty and light format.
-Following checklist explains few steps of creating and editing beautiful articles in Indexmod Encyclopedia
+The aim of Indexmod Encyclopedia to simplify wiki syntax for a pretty and light format.
+Following checklist explains few steps of creating and editing beautiful articles in Indexmod Encyclopedia.

 # Page structure